Audio to Text

 Upload MP3 and export standard SRT that works in common editors, video platforms, and subtitle QA tools without extra format conversion, making mp3 to srt delivery easier.

-Move from MP3 upload to subtitle export quickly, so podcast clips, lessons, training content, and social cuts can stay on schedule even when production timelines are tight.
+Move from MP3 upload to subtitle export quickly, so podcast clips, lessons, training content, and social cuts can stay on schedule even when production timelines are tight in a busy mp3 to srt workflow.

 Drag & drop an audio file here or click to upload